 Are you taking the proper measures to adequately prepare for your online PALS exam?
 Before you begin, read through this article to make sure.

-Passing your online Pediatric Advanced Life Support (PALS) exam can be a rather challenging task to those who are unprepared and uninformed.
+Passing your online Pediatric Advanced Life Support (PALS) exam can be a rather challenging task for those who are unprepared and uninformed.
 Thankfully, that doesn’t have to be you.
 This post will cover everything you need to know to be primed to ace your exam.

 Those of you who have already taken an Advanced Cardiac Life Support (ACLS) certification or recertification course should have a solid knowledge base built up for your PALS exam thanks to a steady supply of informational overlap between the two courses.
 However, do not rely on that alone to pass your online PALS certification or recertification exam.
 That being said, if you haven’t taken an ACLS exam in the past, there’s no need to fret - if you put in the time preparing yourself before the exam, you’ll comfortably pass and be certified in no time.
 Just don’t let the name scare you – the Pediatric Advanced Life Support Certification or Recertification Exam is not as intimidating as it sounds.